toolpixx/UserBundleExtended/README.md

 ## Very important note:

 * Please check if your parameter.yml has correct parameter for mysql-database and email.
 If not composer will ask for them.
-* Please checkout, that ou create backup fro existing database.
+* Please checkout, that you create backup fro existing database.

 <pre>
 git clone git@github.com:toolpixx/UserBundleExtended.git